SRvSaha/CoWinVaccineSlotFinder/README.md

 - Get the Latest Linux Release either by [clicking here](https://github.com/SRvSaha/CoWinVaccineSlotFinder/releases/tag/v5.2.0-linux) or from Releases Section of Github

- Download the ZIP file of the Latest release for your Operating System [OS Name is suffix in the Release Version Name eg. CoWinReleasesv5.2.0-osx]
+- Download the ZIP file of the Latest Release for your Operating System [OS Name is suffix in the Release Version Name eg. CoWinReleasesv5.2.0-osx or CoWinReleasesv5.2.0-linux]

+- Extract the ZIP file

 - Modify the settings inside `appsettings.json` as mentioned below.

-- To run the executable file open  `terminal` of your choice.

 - Go the the downloaded folder for eg : `Users/xyz/Downloads/CoWinReleases/`

+- To run the executable file open  `terminal` of your choice in the Downloaded Folder Path

-- Run the command ```bash run.sh```
+- Run the command ```bash run.sh``` in the Terminal to Start the App

 ### Troubleshooting macOS Problems :

+- While downloading, after download is complete in the browser, it might show you that the downloaded file might contain viruses.
+There'll be an option to Discard or to Keep.
+You must keep it.

 - If an error pops up like : `Application can't be opened because it is from an unidentified developer.`

-- Go to **System Prefrences -> Secuity&Privacy -> Allow apps downloaded from:** `Select App Store and identified developers`
+- Go to **System Preferences -> Secuity & Privacy -> Allow apps downloaded from:** `Select App Store and identified developers`

+- Even after Allowing the App downloaded from Identified Developer, you might need to explicity allow `CoWinVaccineSlotFinder` from the above option

+- In case it asks your permission to `Open/Move To Bin` for the Application as it is not downloaded from AppStore, use Open otherwise it won't run

 ### How to Open appsettings.json